sol-sk/GIT_Obsidian/DND/Murder Mystery.md

 Lord archibald frost the fox angling to listen to conversation

 Talk to beaver woman:
-- Leonard saw that she came from findebear's room.
+- Leonard saw that she came from Findebear's room.
 What.
 - Sitting at end of platform, sitting with mouse
-- Ask her what she was doing in Findebears room:
+- Ask her what she was doing in Findebear's room:
 	-

 Talk to Yasha: